-- For 2023/24 the baseline revenue budget is £281.885m.
+For 2023/24 the baseline revenue budget is £281.885m.
 Qtr1 was 1.107m over 0.39% Qtr2 is 2.775m over 0.98%.
-This is well within the +/- 5% tolerance. - In year savings for 2023 is £13.084m, we have achieved £12.394m.
-This equates to 94.7% of savings targeted. - The MTFS position assumes all prior year budget savings will be achieved going into 2024/25. - The intention is to deliver an outturn within budget.
+This is well

+- The MTFS position assumes all prior year budget savings will be - The intention is to deliver an outturn within budget.
 Senior management will ensure proactive budget management through regular monitoring will continue to take place with accountable intervention with the aim of containing spending within budget.